Lipen/discrete-math-course/typst/lec-logic.typ

   "At all reachable states, both processes are never in the critical section simultaneously."
 ]

-#Block(color: purple)[
+#Block(color: yellow)[
   *Model checking* is the algorithmic verification of modal/temporal formulas over finite-state systems.

-  Tools: SPIN, NuSMV, Alloy use modal/temporal logic for specification.
+  Tools like SPIN, NuSMV, and Alloy use these logics for specification --- and many rely on SAT solvers internally!

-  _This connects directly to our SAT lecture --- many model checkers use SAT solvers internally!_
 ]